sectrean/di-kit/README.md

 	Can be used to avoid creation if service is never needed.
 Or to get around dependency cycles in a simpler way than injecting `di.Scope`.
 - Track child scopes to make sure all child scopes have been closed.
 	What do we do in this case?
 Close the child container(s)?
 Return an error?
+- Allow retrying `Resolve` if an error was returned.
+Normally the first error would be cached for singleton or scoped dependencies.
+Subsequent attempts to resolve the service will return the error.
+However, there may be some cases where you would want to be able to retry the constructor function.
 - Implement additional Container options:
 	- Validate services: make sure all types are resolvable, with no cycles.
 		(Will need to exclude scoped services in the root container since they may have dependencies registered in child scopes.)